7 Genius Questions To Ask At The End Of An Interview

 Finally, it is a good idea to end the interview by thanking the interviewer (yes again) and expressing your hope for the opportunity to work with them in the future.

-Remember, the 7 questions we provided are just examples and a general guide to help.
-Understand what’s important to you, pick your favorites, and write them down before your interview.
+Remember, the seven questions we provided are just examples and a general guide to help.
+Understand what's important to you, pick your favorites, and write them down before your interview.

 Quick Note: Type out your questions and bring them to the interview.
-There’s no need to memorize them.
-This shows the interviewer you are prepared, and it provides a sheet to take notes from while they answer.
+There's no need to memorize them.
+This shows the interviewer you are prepared and provides a sheet to take notes from while they answer.

 “How many interviews come before a job offer?
 According to recruiters: Three – 51% | Four – 22% | Two – 17% | 5 or More – 9% | One – 1%”